 Figure 6.
 Final orbital values for the GPs as a function of the mass ratio.
-The left panel shows the distribution of final eccentricities, the middle panel for final inclinations, and the right panel for final semimajor axes changes.
-As in fig. 4, the colors indicate the mass of the GP in the system, while the size of the dot indicates the initial mass of the debris disc.
-Linear fits in these Log-Log planes are indicated by the dashed lines (see text for details).
+The left-hand panel shows the distribution of final eccentricities, the middle panel for final inclinations, and the right-hand panel for final semimajor axes changes.
+As in Fig. 4, the colours indicate the mass of the GP in the system, while the size of the dot indicates the initial mass of the debris disc.
+Linear fits in these Log-Log planes are indicated by the dashed lines (see the text for details).